UncleVic/eslint-config-ts-node/README.md

 # eslint-ts-node
-Eslint setting for backend projects on TypeScript
+Eslint's settings for backend projects on TypeScript